Architecture is a science of buildings.

 The focal length of 12mm gives an ultra-wide angle to capture the vast area.

-The wide-angle lenses are most beneficial for capturing architecture because they can cover the large site in a single shot.
+The wide-angle lenses are most beneficial for capturing architecture because they can cover a large site in a single shot.

-It also has a broad 98.9 degrees view, making it a suitable choice for this niche.
+It also has a broad 98.9-degree view, making it suitable for this niche.

 This focal length allows you to capture the whole structure without distorting the edges of the frame.